Skip to content

 The exported counter set is curated and stable.
 The actual names are prefixed oidc_* — see the example for the live list.
 Categories:

-CategoryCounters / gauges
+CategoryCounters / labels

 Why on-the-side, not bundled